jleagle94/high-energy_notebook_tutorials/fornax_notebooks/csc-fermi-gaia-2mass_cross-match/cxc-fermi-gaia-2mass_cross-match.md

 plt.show()
 ```

+We see that the majority of sources in our sample have a flux value ~10$^{-14}$ erg cm$^{-2}$ s$^{-1}$.
+There also appears to be clustering of sources toward the Galactic Center, which one might expect.

 We can plot a histogram of source count by longitude and latitude, too.
-Naturally the Galactic Center sees the largest number of sources.
+We can again visualize that the Galactic Center sees the largest number of sources.

 ```python
 l_deg = filtered_coords.l.deg